James McColl (politician): Early life

 McColl was born in South Shields, County Durham, England, the son of Hugh McColl, and migrated with his family to Australia in 1853, but his mother died before they landed in Melbourne.
 McColl was educated at the Model School, Sandhurst and for a time at Scotch College, Melbourne.
 He married Emily Boyle in January 1867 and subsequently became an insurance agent and legal manager.

 Colonial politics

 McColl supported irrigation and closer settlement and won the seat of Mandurang in the Victorian Legislative Assembly in 1886, moving to the seat of Gunbower in 1889.
-He was Minister of Mines and of Water Supply from January 1893 to September 1894 and President of the Board of Land and Works, Commissioner Crown Lands and Survey and Minister Forests from December 1899 to November 1900.
+He was Minister of Mines and of Water Supply from January 1893 to September 1894 and President of the Board of Land and Works, Commissioner of Crown Lands and Survey and Minister of Forests from December 1899 to November 1900.
 As minister, he was responsible for the first purchase of large estates so that they could be sub-divided for closer settlement.